evtn/easypoint/README.md

-# `easypoint` — Minimal general-purpose vector / matrix arithmetics library
+# Minimal general-purpose vector / matrix arithmetics library

-## Introduction
+# Introduction

 easypoint has 2 main types to work with: `Point` (a.k.a. `Vector`) and `Matrix`